Music, Drama and Visual Art, are thriving disciplines at TAS.

 The TAS Drama Program encourages students to participate in productions ranging from Shakespeare to mime and contemporary plays.
 Productions are staged for the public on a regular basis in the Bishop Centre for Performing Arts, the School’s fully equipped Performing Arts Complex.
 The student technical crew support these performances.

-TAS Music Camps, often held at the start of the year, provide students with an occasion to learn new material and sharpen their skills.
-Professional guest conductors are invited to attend music camps.
+TAS Music Workshops, often held at the start of the year, provide students with an occasion to learn new material and sharpen their skills.
+Professional guest conductors are invited to attend music workshops.

 TAS Middle School Orchestra